gramaziokohler/radii_docs/docs/tutorial/Viewer_PC/documentation_rst/1_Connect.rst

 .. image:: /tutorial/Radii_Icons/Info_inv.png         I-Info menu with version number, RADii.info, Privacy Policy and Terms and Conditions
-Connect                                               Press connect after setting the channel name to join a channel Disconnect                                            To exit a channel Sync                                                  synchronizes with a channel, to receive all content that was previously sent
+Connect                                               Press connect after setting the channel name to join a channel Disconnect                                            To exit a channel Sync                                                  Synchronizes with a channel, to receive all content that was previously sent
 ====================================================  ==============================================================

 **Video**